What You Can And Can’t Eat On A Plant Based Diet

 Nuts, like cashews, almonds, and walnuts, are not only good sources of protein, but of healthy fats like mono and polyunsaturated fats.
 This combination of protein, fat (and fiber!) contribute to feelings of fullness and help curb hunger.

 Other plant-based proteins, like pea and soy, pack quite the nutrition punch!
 Both of these foods provide the amino acid lysine,5 which can be more limiting in a strict plant-based diet.
-And, when concentrated into a nutrient-packed pea protein powder (like in a 2/3 cup bowl of CLIF® Granola) it’s a great addition to your protein needs for the day.
+And, when concentrated a pea protein powder (like in CLIF Nut Butter Bars) it’s a great addition to your protein needs for the day.

 How do you get other key nutrients on a plant-based diet?